Prostate Cancer Treatment (Professional) (cont.)

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage II prostate cancer.
+Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III prostate cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.